Scurrlin/Scurrlin/README.md

 <table>
 <tr>
 <td>
-I have a demonstrated proficiency in software development, with a proven track record of delivering high-quality solutions from ideation to deployment.
-My expertise includes developing and optimizing web applications, enhancing data pipelines, and implementing analytics to generate actionable insights.
-I possess a deep understanding of full-stack development, particularly in Python, JavaScript, React.js, and database management.
-My polished communication skills enable me to effectively articulate complex technical strategies.
+I have a demonstrated proficiency in software development, with a proven track record of delivering high-quality solutions from ideation to deployment...
 </td>
 </tr>
 </table>